Higher genus Angel surfaces: E-conjugate orthodisks with partial symmetry

-obtained by concatenating $p-1$ congruent copies $B_k$ of the elementary block shown in Figure~\ref{fig:elementaryblocks}.
-The blocks are attached head-to-tail so that \begin{enumerate} \item the resulting arc $S$ is invariant under the reflection $\rho:(x,y)\mapsto(-y,-x)$, and \item as one travels along $S$, the interior angles at successive vertices alternate between $\pi/2$ (convex) and $3\pi/2$ (concave), beginning with a convex angle at the initial vertex. \end{enumerate} See Figure \ref{fig:staircase_type1_genus3}. \end{definition}
+where each $B_k$ lies in \(\mathcal{I}.\) The blocks are attached head–to–tail so that the following conditions hold: \begin{enumerate} \item[\textnormal{(1)}] \textbf{Angle pattern.} As one traverses $S$ starting from the initial point of the leftmost maximal horizontal side, the interior angles (\(i.e\) angles on the left side of the arc) at consecutive vertices alternate between $\pi/2$ (convex) and $3\pi/2$ (concave), beginning with a convex angle at the initial vertex.

-\begin{definition}[Symmetric staircase of type\;II, genus~$p$] A \emph{symmetric staircase of type\;II} of genus~$p\ge 2$ is obtained by concatenating $p-1$ copies of the elementary block displayed in the right of Figure~\ref{fig:elementaryblocks}.
-The copies are arranged so that \begin{enumerate} \item the resulting arc is invariant under the same reflection $\rho$, and \item the interior angles encountered along the arc alternate between $3\pi/2$ (concave) and $\pi/2$ (convex), with a concave angle at the initial vertex. \end{enumerate} See Figure \ref{fig:genus_insertion_P=3}. \end{definition} We refer to $p-1$ as the \emph{length} of the staircase.